-- 1. In the Tools toolbar, select the Transform \Box tool or press Shift + T. - In the Tool Properties view, make sure that the Peg Selection Mode is deselected. - 2.
-In the Camera view, click on the element to be repositioned.
+- 1. In the Tools toolbar, select the Transform 📋 tool or press Shift + T. - In the Camera view, click on the element to be repositioned.
 You can select more than one element at a time.
 Hold down Shift while clicking on the elements to be selected.